kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 # Next Steps

-Next step is to explore the [Services](Services.md) and tools, they are a part of Poseidon Next.
+Find [Services](Services.md) to consume the available service in your applications.